haleyjung/products-api/README.md

 <div id="top"></div>

-# System Design Capstone: /products
+# System Design: Products API

 The goal of the project was to build a scalable RESTful API for an existing e-commerce web application and optimize it to withstand the web scale traffic loads.
 Working in a team of three engineers, we inherited a legacy codebase and each member took ownership of a micro service that will maintain the existing application data set.
 I was responsible for redesigning and building a backend server and database for the products API service.